 - GAME OVER—stop all play and calmly withdraw from the cat.

 - Redirect your cat to appropriate toys.
 Use fetch toys or toys on stick to keep the cat away from the human.

 - Provide interactive play at least twice per day, preferably morning and evening hours.
 Good toys include cat-dancers, fishing pole toys, string-toys.
 Stick to regular play routine so your cat has appropriate outlets for play and plenty of exercise.
 Also leave toys that they can play with alone.
 Try to vary them regularly to ease boredom.

 - Learn to recognize early signs of play aggression, such as dilated pupils, hiding around corners, and crouching.
 Redirect the cat immediately at the first sign of these behaviors.

-- Consider putting a bell around the cat’s neck, so she is less likely to execute a sneak attack.
+- Consider putting a bell around the cat’s neck, so they are less likely to execute a sneak attack.

 - Consider adopting a second cat of similar age, energy level, and temperament.

-- Offer your cat more mental stimulation by harness training her to go on walks or teaching your kitty simple tricks (like “sit” and “stay”).
+- Offer your cat more mental stimulation by harness training them to go on walks or teaching your kitty simple tricks (like “sit” and “stay”).